Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 When is this happening?

-All CDL holders must tell DMV where they drive by January 30, 2014.
+All CDL holders were required to certify their tier of operation (where they drive) by January 30, 2014.

 What should you do?